davidjosearaujo/davidjosearaujo.github.io/content/posts/01-safety-glasses-first.md

 # Clean up and bleach

+{{< figure
+    src="/posts/01-safety-glasses-first/consuela-family-guy.gif"
+    height=300vw
+>}}

 When you’ve finally finished your analysis, it’s time to clean up after yourself!
-This step is as important as any other, because leaving behind digital "trash" can pose a real danger when you least expect it.
-Forgotten remnants can come back to "cut" you when overlooked.
+This step is as important as any other, because leaving behind "trash" can pose a real danger when you least expect it. **Forgotten remnants can come back to "cut" you when overlooked.**

 ## Don't get attached

-We use _VMs_ and containers for a reason: they're easy to spin up and take down.
-Resist the temptation to reuse the same environment repeatedly.
-The _VM_ you used two months ago to test ransomware and then forgot about is not safe for analyzing a new binary.
+We use _VMs_ and containers for a reason: they're easy to spin up and take down. **Resist the temptation to reuse the same environment repeatedly.** The _VM_ you used two months ago to test ransomware and then forgot about is not safe for analyzing a new binary.
 Trust me, when you enable that shared directory to copy the new file, it will come back to bite you.

 ## Delete or secure every trace

-Often, legitimate sources are used to download malware for testing, typically packaged in password-protected zip or tarball files on your host before being transferred to the _VM_ via scp or drag & drop.
+Often, legitimate sources are used to download malware for testing, typically packaged in password-protected zip or tarball files on your host before being transferred to the _VM_ via `scp` or _drag & drop_.
 You might even develop scripts on the host to aid in testing.
 While there’s nothing inherently wrong with this, I still don’t like leaving TNT lying around on my carpet.
 So, please, delete any binaries you’re not actively analyzing.
 If it’s rare malware or a tool you’ve developed, at the very least, secure it in a password-protected compressed file, encrypted directories, or even better, cold storage.

 # Have Fun!